Trip Highlights of Ganesh Himal Trek

 This pass is a part of the Ganesh Himal region, which is 4045M past the range of Pangsang la Pass.
 It offers an extraordinary panorama of Himalayan views of Ganesh Himal, Manaslu, and the Langtang range.
 Sing La Pass lies at an altitude of 4200 meters above sea level.

 It gives an extraordinary panoramic view of the Himalayan snowcapped peaks.
-There are three groups of peaks between Kathmandu and Pokhara.
-They are Ganesh Himal, Langtang, and the Manaslu, also including the Annapurna Range.
+Between Kathmandu and Pokhara, there are three groups of peaks: Ganesh Himal, Langtang, and the Manaslu, including the Annapurna Range.

 Ganesh Himal Singla Pass Trek is for those who want a different experience rather than taking the more popular ones.
 The magnificent natural beauty and the quaint mountaintop villages awestruck the trekkers.
-The welcoming hospitality of the Highlanders is the apparent reason to trek this region.
+The welcoming hospitality of the Highlanders is the apparent reason for trekking in this region.

 Ganesh Himal trek region is the hidden valleys of the Himalayas